ezestom/sushi-web/README.md

 # sushi-web🍣
-✅ Responsive Sushi Restaurant Website Design Using HTML CSS & JavaScript ✅ Includes a dark and light mode.
+✅ Responsive Sushi Restaurant Website Design Using HTML CSS & JavaScript.
+✅ Includes a dark and light mode.
 ✅ Smooth scrolling in each section.
 ✅ Contains animations when scrolling.